• Skip to primary navigation

 Primary Sidebar

 Welcome to The Modern Knish!
 I'm Sarah, a long-time vegan baker.
-Here you'll find classic Jewish recipes that are 100% vegan!
+Here you'll find classic - and modern - Jewish recipes that are 100% vegan!
 Get ready to create beautifully swirled babka, delicious challah, and of course, flaky, buttery knishes.

 Recent Posts